mora-lab/installing/neo4j/README.md

 dbms.memory.transaction.max_size=16m
 ```

-In this tutorial, I suggest memory larger than default.
+> In this tutorial, we use more memory than the default.

 ```yaml
 # For example, we set memory is 10GB